Whistling in Brooklyn: Production

 Filming at Ebbets Field took place in early April 1943, before the Dodgers’ season opener on 21 April.
 The several hundred extras were “shivering in their seats,” each paid $5.50 unless they had a line of dialogue—meaning $25 for a day’s work.

 Reception

-The New York Times wrote: “The high-jinks start when Red’s mutton-headed man Friday (Rags Ragland) tips off the police that The Fox [Skelton] is actually is the desperate criminal who brags about his crimes in the letters-to-the-editor column using the appellation ‘Constant Reader.’
+The New York Times wrote: “The high-jinks start when Red’s mutton-headed man Friday (Rags Ragland) tips off the police that The Fox [Skelton] is actually the desperate criminal who brags about his crimes in the letters-to-the-editor column using the appellation ‘Constant Reader.’
 Well, one complication leads to another and The Fox is being pursued both by the police and the real killer all over Brooklyn, through a vacant warehouse, Ebbets Field and finally down along the waterfront for a slam-bang slapstick climax in the galley of an abandoned ship.
-Some of the doings are mildly amusing, but most are just plain nonsense….Better luck next time, folks!”
+Some of the doings are mildly amusing, but most are just plain nonsense....Better luck next time, folks!”